tensorflow/docs/site/en/community/contribute/docs_style.md

 #### External links

-For external links, including files on <var>https://www.tensorflow.org</var>
-that are not in the `tensorflow/docs` repository, use standard Markdown links with the full URI.
+For links to files that are not in the current repository, use standard Markdown links with the full URI.
+Prefer to link to the [tensorflow.org](https://www.tensorflow.org) URI if it's available.

 To link to source code, use a link starting with
 <var>https://www.github.com/tensorflow/tensorflow/blob/master/</var>, followed
 by the file name starting at the GitHub root.

-This URI naming scheme ensures that <var>https://www.tensorflow.org</var> can forward the link to the branch of the code corresponding to the version of the documentation you're viewing.
+When linking off of [tensorflow.org](https://www.tensorflow.org) include a `{:.external}` on the Markdown link so that the "external link" symbol is shown.

 Do not include URI query parameters in the link.

-File paths use underscores for spaces, for example, `custom_layers.ipynb`.

-Include the file extension in links to use on the site *and* GitHub, for example,<br/>
-<code>\[Custom layers\]\(../tutorials/eager/custom_layers.ipynb\)</code>.

 ### Math in Markdown